I explore questions in metaphysics, philosophy of science, and metaphilosophy, with a special focus on chemistry and

 - How do models and idealisations influence our understanding of entities posited by science?

-Currently, I am a postdoctoral researcher with the NoMoS project, as well as teaching fellow at the University Athens.
+Currently, I am a Marie Skłodowska-Curie postdoctoral fellow, working on my first own project called Chemical Reactions as Causes and Laws (CReaCaL).
 Previously, I worked as a postdoctoral researcher under the NoMoS project at the University Athens, and under the Metaphysical Unity of Science project at the University of Bristol.

 I completed my PhD at the University of Bristol under the supervision of James Ladyman.
 In my doctoral thesis, I investigated the relations between chemistry and quantum mechanics.
 Specifically;